hemalchevli/Tips-and-tricks/README.md

  - Power the test board from lab power supply with current limiter, if any short is present, it will not let the magic smoke out.
  - If you assembly a prototype if it doesn't work, do not assembly more boards, find and fix the problem found in first board.
  - Create paper model of the board before sending it out to fab.
+ - Test your board for ESD before sending out for production.

 ## 	Resources

 Various Printed Circuit design & circuits assembly design magazine issues (http://pcdandf.com/pcdesign/)